TimoSalomaki/EmotionEngineDisassembler/README.md

 # Emotion Engine Disassembler
 ![Disassembler screenshot](https://raw.githubusercontent.com/HankiDesign/EmotionEngineDisassembler/master/Screenshots/EmotionEngineDisassembler01.PNG)

 Work-in-progress disassembler capable of disassembling machine code of PlayStation 2's Emotion Engine CPU (C790), built with C#.
+It's currently very slow and doesn't output proper assembly (for example, register names are not shown as they're just binary for now).
+Also, not much thought has been put into how this solution should be generalized to possibly allow for other instruction sets to be implemented in the future.

 ## TODO